dandananita/Y-Intercept/README.md

 ## Discussion

   Due to time limitation, only latent class model with linear effect is considered.
 Further expansion could be
-  - autoregression effect from time series point of view
+  - autoregression effect from time series point of view,
-  - more covariates and information for the stocks, interest and market level
+  - more covariates and information for the stocks, interest and market level,
-  - truncational effect of the covariates
+  - truncational/functional effect of the covariates,
-  - functional effect of covariates
-  - potential factors based on additional information
+  - potential factors based on additional information.